How it works

 Distillation

 Often-times, the hard part is to come up with the right dataset to train on.
-It should be:
+It should be:- high quality

 - representative of the real-world task you want to use the model on